jonastoussaint/Youtube-Clone/README.md

 ### `npm run eject`

+### `npm install @material-ui/core`

+This will allow you to add UI elements to your project for styling.

+### `npm install @material-ui/icons`

+This will allow you to get the icons similar to your the Youtube platform.

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.